ecosoft-odoo/sale-workflow/sale_tier_validation/README.rst

 1. Go to *Settings > Technical > Tier Validations > Tier Definition*.
 2. Create as many tiers as you want for Sale Order model.

+If necessary, update the "Block Printing of Unvalidated Quotations" under *Sales > Configuration > Settings* to block the printing of quotation when the order has yet to be validated (disabled by default).

 Usage
 =====